 2016 Farnborough Air Show and Boeing's Centenary celebrations in the UK.

-The US flight will be resumed in June this year starting again from Winslow, Arizona finishing in New York.
+The US flight was resumed in June this year starting again from Winslow, Arizona, finishing in

 The crash aftermath in Arizona in May 2016